 - 1. Downtown Central Business District - 2.
 Residential streets, by grid - 3.
-City parking lots to include the library - 4.
 Other, as defined by the Director of Public Works - C. Contractor Quality Control: The Director of Public Works will appoint staff personnel to serve as contractor quality control inspectors.
 The duties of these individuals will be to function as SNICCC contractor coordinator and ensure the quality control of snow removal operations by the contractor.
 Staff assigned to these duties will report directly to the Superintendent of City Operations. - D. Communications with Contractors: In the event the contractor cannot furnish a viable communication link with the SNICCC and contractor representative, the SNICCC will provide receipted handheld radios for the contractors use from City-wide radio resources if available.